Learn to Hunt

 Contact Information by County

-The Brown Bullhead is the least abundant and widespread of the three bullhead species found in Iowa.
+Least abundant and widespread of the three bullhead species found in Iowa.
 Although widely distributed in the northern part of the state, it is nowhere common.
-The Brown Bullhead is often collected as a single specimen from interior waters, but is more abundant in the Mississippi River where it lives in backwaters and sloughs.
+The Brown Bullhead is often collected as a single fish from interior waters, but is more abundant in the Mississippi River where it lives in backwaters and sloughs.

 1 lb 4 oz.; 12.5 in. - Mississippi River, Pool 9, Allamakee County, 8/24/2015 - Dick Newcomer, Harpers Ferry, Iowa

 Try a nightcrawler fished on the bottom.

-The habitat requirements for the Brown Bullhead are similar to that of the Yellow Bullhead, but it is more restricted to lake and pond habitats and less tolerant of turbid waters.
+The habitat requirements for the Brown Bullhead are similar to those of the Yellow Bullhead, but it is more restricted to lake and pond habitats and less tolerant of turbid waters.
 It lives in swamps, ponds, inland pools. lakes, reservoirs, impoundments, and the backwaters and tributaries of larger rivers.
 The Brown Bullhead prefers clear, cool, well-vegetated waters with bottoms of sand, gravel or dark muck.
 In protected areas of the Mississippi River floodplain, largest populations live in quiet, clear waters with moderate to dense amounts of submerged aquatic vegetation.
 Similar to Iowa, the Brown Bullhead in Illinois and Wisconsin is sporadically distributed and its numbers are low.

 Brown Bullhead spawn early in the spring, usually in late April or May.
 Male fish fan out a saucer-shaped nest in the mud or nests in natural cavities where the female deposits eggs.
 The number of eggs ranges from 2,000 to 10,000, or more.
 Both parents guard the eggs during the incubation period, which is usually 5 to 8 days.
 After the eggs hatch, they are herded about in schools for several weeks.
-At the end of their first year of life they reach a length of about 2 1/2 to 4 inches and mature in three years.
-They grow to about 2 pounds under ideal conditions, although most fish will average about 8 to 10 inches and weigh less than a pound.
+At the end of their first year of life they reach about 2 1/2- to 4-inches long and mature in three years.
+They grow to about 2 pounds under ideal conditions, although most fish will average about 8- to 10-inches and weigh less than a pound.